-- If the asbestos has deteriorated, ie: asbestos dust is present and therefore it is likely that airborne asbestos fibres may be released into the air, then you must control the risk by, for example, removing the asbestos.
+- If the asbestos has deteriorated, for example asbestos-contaminated dust is present or it is likely that airborne asbestos fibres may be released into the air, then you must control the risk, for example by removing the asbestos.

-Following the steps below can help you manage and control asbestos in your workplace
+Consider the steps below to manage the asbestos in your workplace.

 Ask for the asbestos register from your building owner or manager

-Your building owner or manager must give you a copy of their asbestos register.
+Your building owner or manager has a duty to provide you with a copy of their asbestos register.
 This will help you work out whether any of your work is likely to disturb or damage the asbestos.
-If you think there is an asbestos risk you must tell your building manager or owner.
-See point four below for more information.

 Create an asbestos register

-If you find asbestos in any plant or equipment over which you have management or control, you need to create your own asbestos register to record the presence of this asbestos.
-This means that your workplace is likely to have two asbestos registers –
+If you identify asbestos in any plant or equipment over which you have management or control, you need to create your own asbestos register to record the presence of this asbestos.
+This means that your workplace is likely to have two asbestos registers:

-2. a register created by you that records asbestos under your management and control (including plant and equipment).
+2. A register created by you that records asbestos under your management or control (including plant and equipment).